Smartphone as a DAP (Digital Audio Player): Is It Possible?

 Internal hardware in DAPs

-The internal hardware of a DAP is made up of several components, some of which are selected with audio playback performance in mind, such as capacitors and high-precision clocks.
-Manufacturers usually physically separate areas on the printed circuit boards (PCBs).
-These areas include:
+The internal hardware of a DAP is composed of several components, some of which are specifically selected to enhance audio playback performance, such as high-quality capacitors and high-precision clocks.
+Manufacturers usually physically separate these components on the printed circuit boards (PCBs) into distinct regions, namely:

-This separation is necessary to prevent electromagnetic interference in the transmission of the audio signal.
+This separation is necessary to avoid electromagnetic interference in the transmission of the audio signal.

 Internal hardware boards of the FiiO M21 Digital Audio Player (DAP) (Image: FiiO/YouTube)

-DAPs include several features in their operating systems to allow better control over audio playback.
-These include:
+DAPs provide several operating system features that allow better control over audio playback, including:

-Bitrate control for Bluetooth audio codecs: some DAPs offer the option to set a higher or lower bitrate for a Bluetooth codec, allowing greater transmission stability and lower battery consumption (for example, LDAC bitrate control on FiiO DAPs).
+Bitrate control for Bluetooth audio codecs: some DAPs allow users to define higher or lower bitrates for a Bluetooth codec, enabling greater transmission stability and lower battery consumption (for example, adjusting the bitrate of the LDAC codec in FiiO DAPs).

-Disable battery charging in USB DAC mode: some DAPs allow users to disable battery charging when connected to a computer or an external DAC.
+Disabling battery charging in USB DAC mode: some DAPs allow users to disable battery charging when the device is connected to a computer or to an external DAC.

-More volume steps: a higher number of volume steps makes it easier to finely adjust headphone volume to a more comfortable listening level.
+More volume steps: a higher number of steps for adjusting the volume level makes it easier to fine-tune audio playback to a level that is more comfortable for the listener.

-Gain levels: these provide finer adjustment of the device’s output power, enabling more precise volume control and making it easier to match headphones with different impedance and sensitivity.
+Gain levels: these provide finer control over the output power delivered by the device, allowing more precise volume adjustment and making it easier to match headphones with different impedance and sensitivity values.

 Android OS optimizations in DAPs

 Android-based DAPs do not run Google’s operating system in its standard form.
-Digital Audio Player manufacturers make changes to prevent interference in audio transmission that may be caused by the OS and by running installed applications.
+Digital Audio Player manufacturers implement modifications to prevent interference in audio transmission that may be caused by the OS itself and by the execution of installed applications.

 1. The SRC (Sample Rate Conversion) [2] applied by Android’s audio APIs is bypassed.

-These changes to Google’s OS allow bit-perfect transmission, a scenario in which there is no software-level interference along the audio signal path.
+These changes to Google’s operating system enable bit-perfect transmission, a scenario in which there is no software-level interference in the audio signal path.

-[2] SRC (Sample Rate Conversion) performs resampling, converting all audio files to a 48 kHz sampling rate.
+[2] SRC (Sample Rate Conversion) performs resampling, converting all audio files to a sampling rate of 48 kHz.

-Can smartphones with a headphone jack fulfill the role of a DAP?
+Can smartphones with a headphone output fulfill the role of a DAP?

 Smartphones can partially fulfill the role of a DAP.
-To make this easier to understand, the characteristics of Digital Audio Players that a smartphone with a headphone jack can deliver are separated from those that are not possible for a phone.
+To facilitate understanding, the characteristics of Digital Audio Players that a smartphone with a headphone output can provide are separated from those that are not possible on a phone.

 Smartphones being used to fulfill the role of a DAP (Digital Audio Player).